evanfoss/pcb2csx/README.md

 * Support for non-rectangular port geometry.

 # License
-My prefrence would have been LGPL2 but I have decided to go with LGPL 3.0 to match the license used by CSXCAD.
+This library is LGPL 2/LGPL 3.0.
+LGPL2 is my prefrence but LGPL 3.0 is added to match the license used by CSXCAD.